sibvic/sibvic/readme.md

 AzureDB to postgresql.
 Now the project is partly recovered, but it's not that popular any more (in 2022 it had 38K of users and telegram channels).
 I do plan to make that open source when I'll have some free time.
 Now it's a hobby project of mine.

-Used stack: dotnet core 8, webapi, EntityFramework, postgresql, AzureDB, docker, telegram bot, discord bot, chrome extensions, javascript.
+Used stack: dotnet core 8, webapi, EntityFramework, postgresql, AzureDB, docker, telegram bot, discord bot, chrome extensions, javascript, rust.

 ## Feb 2024-Jul 2024 C# backend developer in Lesasoft